gg9192/TOC_project/README.txt

 1. Define a datatype (in whatever language you are using) for representing regular expressions.
 [10 points]
-See regexAST and related functions
+See regexAST and object object methods

 2. Define a datatype for representing nondeterministic finite automata with epsilon-transitions (as this format is used for the first step of translating regular expressions).
-[15 points] See NFA.py and associated functions
+[15 points] See NFA.py and associated object methods

 3. Write a printing function that can generate a GraphViz file for the transition diagram of an automaton as implemented in the previous step.
 I am providing a sample GraphViz file for